sebjwallace/jass/README.md

 }
 ```

 To nest just prefix the selector with '> ', and to group just prefix '# '.
+Notice there is a space required between the token and the selector '> selector', '# selector'.

 ###### Inheritance